-Jericoacoara is indeed safer than other places in Brazil but let’s avoid incidents.
-Here are some tips for you:
+Jericoacoara is indeed safer than other places in Brazil, but to avoid incidents, here are some tips for you:

 – Don’t leave valuables unattended at the beach or restaurants.

-– There are a lot of dark alleys in the village so you gotta be careful at night, specially if you are a woman or drunk.
+– There are a lot of dark alleys in the village so you gotta be careful at night, especially if you are a woman or drunk.

 How to get to Jericoacoara